JeremyMColegrove/skunk_chess_bot/README.md

 5. go [parameters]
    - Tells the engine to start calculating the best move.
-   - Parameters: depth, nodes, movetime, wtime, btime, winc, binc, movestogo
+   - Parameters: depth, movetime
    - Expected response: bestmove [Move]

-6. stop
-   - Tells the engine to stop calculating immediately.
-   - Expected response: bestmove [Move]

-7. quit
+6. quit
    - Asks the engine to quit the program.